base-org/web/apps/base-docs/tutorials/docs/3_farcaster-frames-hyperframes.md

 ## Conclusion

-In this tutorial, you learned how to implement a system of hyperframes - frames that are easily cross-linkable.
+In this tutorial, you learned how to implement a system of HyperFrames - frames that are easily cross-linkable.
 You also learned how to add variety and depth to this system by adding conditionals for the button linking one frame to another.
 Finally, you learned how to use the `state` property to pass information between frames.

 ---